bootchk/bleAppTemplate/readme.md

 The provisioning is periodic: the app sleeeps mostly, and only advertises its provisioning for short durations.
 The provisioner (a BT central) is expected to poll (scan) for a long time to find a provisionable peripheral.
 The second main just spins (waits) between provisionings.

 In this form, a sniffer might occasionally see the app, but the app doesn't stay awake long enough for a sniffer to write to a characteristic.
 (A special BT app for provisioning central is required, e.g. to be written using a FOSS project for BT using Swift on iOS.)

 In the process of developing, I learned mostly about the complexities of developing multiprotocol using the Nordic SDK.
 In hindsight, to develop a proprietary protocol, you need low-level API (HAL) to the hw.
 But once you intend to use multiprotocol, you need to use higher-level API to cooperate with the Softdevice.

+Main3: Provisioner, sleeping
+-
 The third main doesn't spin between provisionings, but uses a timer.
 I found that the libraries I was using for the proprietary protocol are incompatible with the Softdevice.
 The Softdevice blocks or restricts access to many devices (radio, low frequency clock, power/clock peripheral).
 To cooperate with the Softdevice, you must use "modules" from the Nordic SDK, instead of the HAL (which gives you unrestricted and non-cooperating access to device registers.)
 This main uses libraries in process of being changed to be SD compatible.
 In this form, the app is still a "provisioner" service.
 But it is ready for integration with a proprietary protocol that uses the SD compatible libraries (radioSoC and nRF5x.)